natemartins/myportfolio/README.md

 - #### I Got Talent [https://igottalent.co]
 - #### Selfie Queen Ghana [https://selfiequeengh.com]
 - #### Legit Cards - (Mobile - admin and users) - 90% completed.
 - #### Naira Payment (Mobile - Android and iOS) - Completed.
-Awaiting go ahead from the client to deploy to the stores
+Awaiting go ahead from the client to deploy to the stores.

+### The UI and UX of all the mobile apps were researched and designed by me.

 #### There are some other projects of which I'm not permitted to share.
 I do believe the ones listed above will suffice to showcase what I do.